hakopako/openapi-cli-tool/README.md

   --help  Show this message and exit.

 Commands:
-  bundle    Bundle multi-file into one. list      List up APIs in a specific file or directory. resolve   Display `$ref` resolved API specification. scaffold  Interactively create a simple OpenAPI Specification.
+  bundle    Bundle multiple files into one. list      List up API paths in a file or directory. resolve   Display `$ref` resolved API specification. scaffold  Interactively create a simple OpenAPI Specification.
 ```